VincentVanlaer/mesa-school-labs/content/monday/lab-1.md

 Do a quick ``ls`` to check what is included in this default work directory.
 You'll see a number of executables, namely _clean_, _mk_, _re_ and _rn_.
-You can look at the summary at the start of this README to see what these executables do.
-The subdirectories _make_ and _src_ contain the Makefile and extra code to include, but you don't have to look into that today.
-For now, let's take a look at the inlists _inlist_, *inlist_pgstar* and *inlist_project*.
+The subdirectories _make_ and _src_ contain the
+Makefile and extra code to include, but you don't have to look into that today.
+For now, let's take a look at the inlists *inlist*, *inlist_pgstar* and *inlist_project*.
 These files describe what you want MESA to do.
-In particular MESA will always look for _inlist_.
-Using your favourite text editor, take a look at what is in _inlist_.
+In particular MESA will always look for *inlist*.
+Using your favorite text editor, take a look at what is in *inlist*.

-What this _inlist_ essentially does is redirect MESA to the other two inlist files for all the real content, with *inlist_project* containing most of the fields describing how the MESA run should go and *inlist_pgstar* describing what visuals MESA should produce.
-For now, let's focus on *inlist_project*.
+What this *inlist* essentially does is redirect MESA to the other two inlist files for all the real content, with *inlist_project* containing most of the fields describing how the MESA run should go and *inlist_pgstar* describing what visuals MESA should produce.
+For now, focus on *inlist_project*.

 2. Let's start with a very simple main-sequence model of a star with